Failure to demonstrate the fifth middle phalanx (late calcification of the middle phalanx of the fifth finger) |

 |

-Down syndrome, and the presence of delayed ossification of the phalanx in this digit can be
+The delayed ossification of the phalanx in this digit has no clinical significance

 |